-After conducting a CIS RAM for IG2 risk assessment, your enterprise will understand how well prepared they are for the most and least commonly reported threats that cause security incidents.
+After conducting a CIS RAM for IG3 risk assessment, your enterprise will understand how well prepared they are for the most and least commonly reported threats that cause security incidents.
 They will have a description for reasonable implementations of CIS Safeguards for risks that are unacceptably high.
 They will also have a baseline of risk analysis that they can use to further investigate and estimate risks in more detail, if needed.

-Finally, while CIS RAM for IG2 is simpler than an assessment that models risks primarily by threat models, it will demonstrate that your enterprise has implemented reasonable Safeguards (or has a plan to implement reasonable Safeguards) that are based on configurations of assets, and that should acceptably reduce risks for potentially harmed parties.
+Finally, CIS RAM for IG3 will demonstrate that your enterprise has implemented reasonable Safeguards (or has a plan to implement reasonable Safeguards) that are based on configurations of assets and the foreseeability of threats, and that should acceptably reduce risks for potentially harmed parties.